 Ed. note: This post is by Will Meyerhofer, a former Sullivan & Cromwell attorney turned psychotherapist.
 He holds degrees from Harvard, NYU Law, and The Hunter College School of Social Work, and he blogs at The People’s Therapist.
-His new book, Life is a Brief Opportunity for Joy, is available on Amazon.
+His new book, Life is a Brief Opportunity for Joy, is available on Amazon (affiliate link).

 Every guy with a family feels the urge to pack a bag, get in the car, and drive.
 At least, sometimes.